Azure/missionlz/docs/deployment-guide-walkthrough.md

 #### Firewall SKUs

 By default, MLZ deploys **[Azure Firewall Premium](https://docs.microsoft.com/azure/firewall/premium-features).
 Not all regions support Azure Firewall Premium.** Check here to [see if the region you're deploying to supports Azure Firewall Premium](https://docs.microsoft.com/azure/firewall/premium-features#supported-regions).
-If necessary you can set a different firewall SKU (Standard).
+If necessary you can set a different firewall SKU (Standard or Basic).

 Please validate the SKU availability in your region before deploying as there can be differences between clouds.

 Click the 'Next' button.

-### Security and Compliance tab
+### Security and Compliance step

 MLZ has optional features that can be enabled by setting parameters during the MLZ deployment.